NSO-developer/nso-gitbook/development/core-concepts/yang.md

 This data model snippet says that `b` can only exist if `a` is true.
 If `a` is true, and `b` has a value, and `a` is set to false, `b` will automatically be deleted.

 Since the XPath expression in theory can refer to any node in the data tree, it has to be re-evaluated when any node in the tree is modified.
 But this would have a disastrous performance impact, so to avoid this, NSO keeps track of dependencies for each when expression.
-In many cases, the **confdc** can figure out these dependencies by itself.
+In many cases, the **ncsc** can figure out these dependencies by itself.
 In the example above, NSO will detect that `b` is dependent on `a`, and evaluate `b`'s XPath expression only if `a` is modified.
-If `confdc` cannot detect the dependencies by itself, it requires a `tailf:dependency` statement in the `when` statement.
+If **ncsc** cannot detect the dependencies by itself, it requires a `tailf:dependency` statement in the `when` statement.
 See `tailf:dependency` in [tailf\_yang\_extensions(5)](../../resources/man/tailf_yang_extensions.5.md) in Manual Pages for details.

 ## Using the Tail-f Extensions with YANG <a href="#d5e2188" id="d5e2188"></a>